 Pause for thought

-- If you need a moment to think things through, ask for some time to do this.
+- If you need a moment to talk to your child, get their preferences, and think things through, ask for some time to do this.
 It’s fine!
+For video calls, you could ask for a break (and press ‘mute’) to give you and your child a moment to talk.

-- Before you go, double check your notes – have you forgotten anything?
+- Before you go, double check the notes you prepared together — have either of you forgotten anything?

-- If your symptoms worsen or you have side effects, don’t wait until your next scheduled appointment to tell your doctor.
-Seek medical attention when you need it.
+- If your child’s symptoms worsen or he or she gets side effects, don’t wait until their next scheduled appointment to tell the doctor.
+Seek medical attention when your child needs it.
+Use NHS 111 for advice if your child has new symptoms and you’re not sure what to do.

-- If you don’t receive test results or a referral when expected, call the surgery or hospital to check on progress.
+- If you don’t receive test results or a referral for your child when expected, call the surgery or hospital to check on progress.
 Occasionally, results are delayed or overlooked, so a gentle reminder can help.
+Remember to encourage older children to do this themselves — it may be daunting for them at first but is a useful skill to learn.

 Asking questions at kidney check-ups

-- How quickly is my condition progressing?
-When might I need have to dialysis or a transplant?
+- How quickly is my ARPKD getting worse?
+(When might I need to have dialysis or a transplant?)

-- Do my test results show any other changes?
+- Do my test results show any changes?

-- Do I need to make any changes to my treatment?
+- Do I need to change my treatment?

 - When is my next check-up?

 - Are there any serious side effects?
-What should I do if I experience these?
+What should I do if I get these?

-- How often should I take my medication and what is the right dose?
+- How often should I take my medicine and what is the right dose?

-- What should I do if I forget to take my medication at the right time?
+- What should I do if I forget to take my medicine at the right time?

-- What can help to lessen the symptoms/side effects I’ve been experiencing?
+- What can help to reduce the symptoms or side effects I get?

-- Should I change my diet or lifestyle?
+- Should I change my diet, sports or hobbies?

 More from the PKD Charity